thinkinglabs/thinkinglabs.github.io/_posts/2021-05-07-shades-of-conways-law.md

 This relates to two points raised by Melvin Conway in his seminal paper:

 - At the very beginning: "*the very act of organizing a design team means that certain design decisions have already been made, explicitly or otherwise.*"
 - And towards the end as a closing thought: "*The initial design of a system is never the best.
 The system may need to change.
-Therefore it requires flexibility of the organisation to design effectively.*".
-This in turn suggests the requirement for Conway's Corollary which we will get to further down the article.
+Therefore it requires flexibility of the organisation to design effectively.*" This in turn suggests the requirement for Conway's Corollary which we will get to further down the article.

 > Anything else will be a feat of architectural heroics; hard to accomplish, when architectural heroics have to compete with schedule heroics driven by the steady beat of integration clocks.
 >